 During Egg Monsters From Mars, the main character, Dana, is locked into a fridge cell and the titular egg monsters wrap all around him, supposedly to protect him from the cold.
 In the end, the protagonist (a 12-year-old boy) lays an egg while walking on the lawn.
-This means that the monsters did not really want to protect him from the cold, they wanted to impregnate him.
+This means that the monsters did not really want to protect him from the cold, they wanted to rape and impregnate him.

 From the same book, the fate of Doctor Gray.
 He held the egg monsters captive in the lab and threatened their friend Dana, so the creatures strike back by burying him in a sort of "egg blanket", assumably smothering him.
 When Dana returns to the lab,though, there's no trace of him, and what happened is left to our imaginations.
 If these aliens "reward" their friends by impregnating them, what would they do to people they hate, like Gray?

 Near the end of Deep Trouble, the villains try to dispose of Billy and his family by locking them in a glass tank and pushing it into the sea.
 A school of Merpeople show up, and Billy at first thinks they want revenge for kidnapping their friend.
 Fortunately, the creatures save the heroes after realizing their good intentions.
 Alexander and the thugs, however, don't have these ideals, and the Mermaids stop them by capsizing their boat.
 They're never seen again.
 Dr.Deep should be really grateful he stopped hunting mermaids...